voiceittech/voiceit3-websdk/README.md

 <script src='/voiceit2.min.js'></script>
 ```

-Now we can initialize the frontend object, it takes the relative public path to the PHP end point where the `$myVoiceIt->InitBackend` method is called and the path to web assembly model of the Face Detector, used for liveness.
+Now we can initialize the frontend object, it takes the relative public path to the backend end point where the backend is initialized, such as the `example_endpoint` demonstrated in PHP and NodeJS above, and the path to web assembly model of the Face Detector, used for liveness.
 This should have been copied to the server's public directly in the step [Initializing the frontend](#initializing-the-frontend) above.

 ```javascript
 // The